tidepool-org/handbook/Employment Policies/Employee Privacy.md

 ## Privacy when using Tidepool's Communication Tools

-Some Tidepool employees have administrative access to some or all of Tidepool's communication and collaboration tools, including Gooheshgle apps, Tidepool-managed Google accounts, Slack and Trello.
+Some Tidepool employees have administrative access to some or all of Tidepool's communication and collaboration tools, including Tidepool-manage Google apps and accounts, Slack and Trello.
 We reserve the right to monitor employee use of the Tidepool's communication tools at any time.
-You should not expect that your use of these communication tools, including but not limited to the sites you visit, the amount of time you spend online, and the communications you have — will be private.
+You should not expect that your use of these communication tools, including but not limited to the sites you visit and the communications you have — will be private.